LGFOUR4/Public-RepoTest_-ForClass-/README.md

 # Public-RepoTest_-ForClass-
 This is a test for creating readme's!
 More will be added as i go on
 <body>
 Hi my names Gilstrap!
-Im 16
-I love to draw and 3d model
-im pretty new to coding so im not the best at it but im always willing to learn!!
+Im 16, I love to draw and 3d model.
+Im pretty new to coding so im not the best at it but im always willing to learn!!

 <h2> Alose these are some cool repos i found!! </h2>
 <p> 1) Miru-App, </p>